MEGA65/open-roms/STATUS.md

 # New features

-Here are the features of the Open ROMs not found in the original ROMs from the 80s:
+Here are the features of the Open ROMs not found in the original ROMs from the 80s (many of them are [configurable](CONFIG.md)):

 * improved keyboard scanning, supports multi-key roll-over and rejection of spurious joystick input
 * joystick (port 1) can be used to move text cursor